Montage Production

 From this point on, the exact sequence in which your produce your video is somewhat flexible.
 The instructions here are the recommended sequence.

-Once your Premiere Pro project is created, import your visual media (i.e., images and video clips.)
+Once your Premiere Pro project is created, import your visual media into that folder (i.e., images and video clips.)
 You are not required to have video clips.
-Remember that you need at least 8 image files.
+Remember that you need at least 10 image files.

 Step Three: Practice recording

 This is a step that you might actually do earlier.
 In fact, the teacher might have you practice recording before we begin this activity.
-Regardless, if you have never recorded audio in Audacity or Premiere Pro before, now's the time.
+Regardless, if you have never recorded audio before, now's the time.

-The goal here is to simply familiarize yourself with recording audio in Audacity and Premiere Pro.
+The goal here is to simply familiarize yourself with recording audio using a camera, in Audacity, and with Premiere Pro.
 You're going to choose which method to use in a bit.
-For now though, you need to explore both methods to determine which you like better.
+For now though, you need to explore different methods to determine which you like better.

 Remember that Audacity is free, opensource software, so you can use it both at school and at home.